-Dr. No is one of the most consequential films ever made and a work of extraordinary cultural significance that launched the most enduring franchise in cinema history with a confidence and a cool that remains remarkable for its era.
-Terence Young's 1962 film introduced James Bond to the world with a completeness and a specificity that is almost without parallel in franchise filmmaking, establishing a character, a formula, and a visual language so perfectly calibrated that it has sustained twenty-five official sequels and counting.
-It is not the finest Bond film.
-From Russia with Love and Goldfinger would surpass it in dramatic sophistication and technical ambition.
-But it is the film that made everything else possible, and its achievement in that regard is incalculable.
+Dr. No is one of the most consequential franchise-launching films of its era, a work of remarkable cultural significance that introduced James Bond to the world with a confidence and a cool that remains striking decades on.
+Terence Young's 1962 film established a character, a formula, and a visual language so precisely calibrated that the series has run for over six decades without exhausting it.
+It is not the strongest Bond film.
+From Russia with Love and Goldfinger would surpass it in sophistication and technical ambition.
+But it is the film that made everything else possible, and its achievement in that regard is beyond measure.

 At a Glance